 YARD SALE?
 ESTATE OR TAG SALE?
-Auction is the BEST and FIRST choice for sellig your assets.
+The auction method is the BEST and FIRST choice for selling your assets.

 Downsizing?
 Moving?
 Inherited?
+Major Life Change?
 There are many times in your life where you have a need to sell items you own and Auction is the best method for selling those items.

-Of all three methods the least amount of physical work, stress and actual cost will be hiring an Auctioneer.
-That’s right, I am an auctioneer but lets review the different methods and the costs involved shall we.
+Of all three methods, the least amount of physical work, stress and actual cost will be hiring an Auctioneer.
+That’s right, I am an auctioneer but let us review the different methods and the costs involved, shall we.

-In the case of our firm no fees are due up front and this is the case with a large majority of auction firms.
+In the case of our firm, no seller fees are due up front and this is the case with a large majority of auction firms.
 The fees are deducted from the hammer price for the sale of the item before you receive your payment.

 The auctioneer is a professional with experience and expertise in his or her field.
-Highly trained and motivate to bring you top dollar for your goods.
+Highly trained and motivated to bring you top dollar for your goods.
 Auctioneer’s in the State of Texas are regulated and required to continue their education yearly for renewal of their license to continue their livelihood.
-Auctioneer’s are creative and aggressive in marketing your goods for maximum price to be had at the time of sale.
+Auctioneers are creative and aggressive in marketing your goods for the maximum price to be had at the time of sale.